 In this case, different letters can have very different numbers of bits representing them.
 For example, E is the shortest path, representing just 3 bits.
 X is a very long path, representing 10 bits.
-Decode the word given in binary in the upper right of the page.

-On the handout, the word is printed with spaces between the letters, but actually they're not necessary.
-The bits 11100001001 can be decoded even though I haven't emphasized where one character ends and the next begins.
+Unlike with the fixed-width encoding, it can be tricky to tell where one letter ends and the next letter begins.
 You simply follow the path in the tree until you land on a leaf.
-Then, start again at the top for the next bit.
+Then, start again at the root for the next bit.